freenode/web-7.0/README.md

 cms7 can generate a relative URL to anything with a name from any page.
 This should always be preferred over manually writing links.
-To generate a relative link from a Markdown template, just link to a name:
+To generate a relative link from a Markdown document, just link to a name:

 ```markdown
 [A page about frogs](pages/frog)